notarkhit/presentations/README.md

 # presentations

-Presntations made in markdown
+Presntations made in Markdown.
-can be presented using [presenterm](https://github.com/mfontanini/presenterm)
+These can be presented using [presenterm](https://github.com/mfontanini/presenterm)